-The National Information Exchange Model (NIEM) is a program supported by DHS and other Federal government partners.
+The National Information Exchange Model (NIEM) is a program supported by DHS and other federal government partners.
 NIEM connects communities sharing a common need to exchange information to advance their missions and is intended to be the best practice for intergovernmental information exchange.
-NIEM provides a common vocabulary to ensure consistency and understanding among domains that may not collaborate traditionally.
-NIEM promulgates location elements using Open Geospatial Consortium (OGC) standards.
+NIEM provides a common vocabulary to ensure consistency and understanding among domains that may not collaborate OGC standards.

 DHS and the Law Enforcement communities leverage NIEM to enable the exchange of suspicious activity reports.
-These reports support information sharing between DHS critical infrastructure owners/operators, the National Infrastructure Coordination Center (NICC) and the National Suspicious Activity Report Initiative (NSI).
-Suspicious activity reports utilize LEX-PD to transport reports between disparate systems across the DHS/DOJ mission space.
+These reports support information sharing between DHS CI owners/operators, the National Infrastructure Coordination Center (NICC) and the National Suspicious Activity Report Initiative (NSI).
+Suspicious activity reports utilize Logical Entity eXchange Specifications - Publication & Discovery (LEX-PD) to